-- Acknowledge interpreters, informing the audience that in-language interpretation is available. - Remind audience and speakers that interpretation is happening, and to speak clearly and at a moderate speed
+- Acknowledge interpreters, informing the audience that in-language interpretation is available.
+Repeat this several times at the beginning of the call at a minimum. - Remind the audience to select the audio channel for the language they speak - Remind audience and speakers that interpretation is happening, and to speak clearly and at a moderate speed